-ACTIVITY 4.1: CONTRACEPTIVE LMIS FORMS - TIME: 15 MINUTES
+ACTIVITY 4.1: PAKISTAN LMIS FORMS - TIME: 30 MINUTES

-TELL PARTICIPANTS that for this activity, they will have the opportunity to look at and understand some of the forms used in public health logistics system.
+TELL the students that for this next activity they will have the opportunity to look at and analyze some of the forms used in Pakistan's public health logistics system.

 Ask students to recall what they learned from the earlier session on pipeline and reporting flow.
 The cLMIS is depicted as the engine of supply chain management system.
-Pakistan has separate paper-based LMIS systems for the Department of Health and the Population Welfare

-Department.
-The Population Welfare Department (PWD) only deals with contraceptives while

-Department of Health has other health commodities in addition to contraceptives.
+Pakistan has separate paper based LMIS systems for the Department of Health and the Population Welfare Department.
+The Population Welfare Department (PWD) only deals with contraceptives while Department of Health has other health commodities in addition to contraceptives.